-- Royal Botanic Gardens, Kew – with Richard Barley, Director of Kew Gardens’ Horticulture
+- Royal Botanic Gardens, Kew – with Richard Barley, Director of Horticulture at Kew Gardens

 - Afternoon at leisure

-Our day concludes with a farewell lunch at the grand Orangery Restaurant, housed in a magnificent 18th-century Grade 1 listed building with stunning views over the gardens.
+Our day concludes with a farewell lunch at the Orangeryl Restaurant, with stunning views over the gardens.
 The remainder of the afternoon is free for you to explore London at your leisure.
 (Overnight London) BL

 - Airport transfer for participants departing on the ASA ‘designated’ flight